danielharrell/open-eyes-lect-2017-18/Open.md

 in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

-On this account, our eyes are not transparent but opaque;
+On this account, our eyes are not transparent, but opaque;
-we see not through them but with them; to a world not outside us but inside us, or at least in a relation to us that is given rather than gained; a world that is always my representation rather than ever a reality apart.
-And while it begins a book, Schopenhauer's *The World as Will and Representation*, that is very long, indebted to the philosophy of Kant, and not on our Program's reading list, this passage
+we see not through them, but with them; to a world not outside us, but inside us, or at least in a relation to us that is given rather than gained; a world that is always my representation rather than ever a reality apart.

-And while the passage begins a book by Schopenhauer that is very long, indebted to the philosophy of Kant, and "non-program", as we like to say, it is also intelligible, almost self-evident (as evident as self).
-For (make argument here for why what Schopenhauer says make sense.)

-Perhaps make argument here that we could not know the eyes we see through unless they were, in this sense, opaque.

-Also tie this explicitly to being enclosed in openness.
+And as the passage suggests, a moment's reflection might persuade us of this account, even though it begins a book, Schopenhauer's *The World as Will and Representation*, that is very long, indebted to the philosophy of Kant, and not on our program's reading list.
+For how can I be aware and self-aware at once, unless my awareness of anything else was somehow contained, or enclosed, my awareness of anything else?

+- Perhaps include account of paradox here.

+- While awareness puts us outside ourselves, self-awarness draws us back inside ourselves.

+- So the account is as evident as the self, which encloses us in openness.

 Schopenhauer here offers a memorable description of what it means to be enclosed in openness.

-Tie enclosure to self, for next paragraph.
-The self encloses us in openness.

-But the passage itself can seem almost self-evident; as evident, at least, as the self.

 Indeed, what if our very selfhood enclosed us in openness?
 For the self poses its own paradox of openness, and perhaps